The Big Picture of Permanent Weight

 get to your target weight, then its worthless.

-you see out there are immediately eliminated, and you dont have to worry
+out there are immediately eliminated, and you dont have to worry about

-about them.
-The question is not whether the diet is effective in the short
+them.
+The question is not whether the diet is effective in the short term, but

-term, but if the diet can be followed indefinitely as a lifelong way of eating.
+if the diet can be followed indefinitely as a lifelong way of eating.
+Going

-Going from their way of eating back to your way of
+from their way of eating back to your way of eating

-eating after you reach your target weight is a recipe for disaster and the
+after you reach your target weight is a recipe for disaster and the cause of

-cause of the well established yo-yo dieting syndrome.
-Bottom line: there are no
+the well established yo-yo dieting syndrome.
+Bottom line: there are no short

-short cuts, there is no free lunch, and only a commitment to a lifestyle change
+cuts, there is no free lunch, and only a commitment to a lifestyle change is

-is going to keep the fat off long term.
-I realize thats not what most
+going to keep the fat off long term.
+I realize thats not what most people

-dont lie: getting the weight off is not the hardest part, keeping the
+lie: getting the weight off is not the hardest part, keeping the weight off is!

-weight off is!
-If you take a close look at the many well known fad/commercial
+If you take a close look at the many well known fad/commercial diets out there,

-diets out there, and you are honest with yourself, and apply my test above, you
+and you are honest with yourself, and apply my test above, you will find most

-will find most of them no longer appeal to you as they once did.
-It also brings
+of them no longer appeal to you as they once did.
+It also brings me to an

-me to an example that adds additional clarity: If you have diet A that will
+example that adds additional clarity: If you have diet A that will cause the

 essentially impossible to follow long term vs. diet B, which will take the